openhoat/servedown/README.md

 ## Features

-- Templates support
+- Theme support : use one of the two themes provided or use your owns, and hot switch the current theme with ?theme=
-- TOC support (based on H2)
+- TOC support : generated from level 2 headers of the content
 - Git source link
-- Hot update
+- Hot update : add ?update to your browser address and it will reload (included git update)

 Enjoy!